 - Avoiding tight clothing

-Methods of prevention method as well as any concerns the patient may have regarding vaginal discharge, should be discussed with their doctor.
+Methods of prevention as well as any concerns you may have regarding vaginal discharge, should be discussed with our staff.

 - Eunice Kennedy Shriver National Institute of Child Health and Human Development

 - U.S. Department of Health & Human Services